Brilliant Bathroom Cleaning Tricks You’ll Wish You’d Known Sooner

 Keep showerheads unclogged

 If you live in an area with very hard water, you’ll have noticed how mineral deposits can block showerheads.
-Don’t need to buy a new one—use denture tablets or vinegar to unclog it.
+No need to buy a new one, though—simply use denture tablets or vinegar to unclog it.

 - If you can remove the showerhead, dissolve four to five denture tablets in a bowl of water and put the head in to soak.
 Or let it soak overnight in white vinegar.
 (For extra cleaning action, heat the vinegar in the microwave first.)